 Kathleen first studied for an MA in French and Gaelic Studies at The University of Aberdeen before moving on to graduate from the Bachelor of Music Degree at The Ian Tomlin Academy of Music at Edinburgh Napier University with 1st class honours, also winning The Harold Gray Prize for Singing.
 After spending time working in London as a Talent Scout for a music management company, she then returned to Scotland and graduated with Distinction from the MMus in Vocal Music (Conducting) at The University of Aberdeen.
 Kathleen has recently been awarded a number of scholarships and prizes including The James Lobban Conducting Scholarship, The Carnegie-Cameron Taught Postgraduate Bursary and a King’s College Chapel Scholarship.

 Since graduating, Kathleen has worked as a conductor and singing teacher with companies including Scottish Opera and The National Theatre of Scotland, has performed at events such as EuroPride and the Sound Festival, and has worked with a wide variety of musicians including James MacMillan and Diana Burrell.
 She is currently the Musical Director of Loud & Proud, Scotland's LGBT+ choir and also works as a singing teacher at the North East of Scotland Music School.

-Kathleen is currently engaged in research in choral pedagogy, looking at the role of a conductor as a leader and the teaching of vocal skills to amateur choral singers.
-She also currently works as a singing tutor at the North East of Scotland Music School and is the current MD of Loud & Proud, Scotland's LGBT+ Choir.
+Kathleen is currently engaged in doctoral research in choral pedagogy, looking at the role of a conductor as a leader and the voice-centred responsibilities expected of conductors as part of choral leadership.